-542.5 HANDS ON: Exploitation
+542.5 HANDS ON: CSRF, Logic Flaws, and Advanced Tools

-On the fifth day we will launch actual exploits against real-world applications, building on the previous steps, expanding our foothold within the application, and extending it to the network on which it resides.
-As penetration testers, we will specifically focus on ways to leverage previously discovered vulnerabilities to gain further access, highlighting the cyclical nature of the four-step attack methodology.
+On the fifth day, we launch actual exploits against real-world applications, building on the previous three steps, expanding our foothold within the application, and extending it to the network on which it resides.
+As penetration testers, we specifically focus on ways to leverage previously discovered vulnerabilities to gain further access, highlighting the cyclical nature of the four-step attack methodology.